hackclub/theseus/app/lib/snail_mail/README.md

 SnailMail::Service.generate_label(letter, template: "my_awesome")
 ```

-For backward compatibility, the system will still check `letter.extra_data['template']` if no template is specified in the options.
+For backward compatibility, the system will still check `letter.rubber_stamps['template']` if no template is specified in the options.

 ### Template Cycling